vikkasyousaf/Helloworld/ES vs AWS.md

 5. You cannot use automated snapshots to migrate to new domains.
 Automated snapshots are read-only from within a given domain For migrations, you must use manual snapshots stored in your own repository.
 Standard S3 charges apply to manual snapshots.

-6. There are tons of things that can cause it to become unstable, most of which are related to query patterns,
+6. There are tons of things that can cause it to become unstable, most of which are related to query patterns:
   	* The documents being indexed,
   	* The number of dynamic fields being created,
   	* Imbalances in the sizes of shards,
-  * The ratio of documents to heap space, etc.
+  	* The ratio of documents to heap space, etc,
-  * Limited to clusters of 20 nodes, limited scalability
+  	* Limited to clusters of 20 nodes, limited scalability.

   Diagnosing these problems is a bit of an art, and one needs a lot of metrics, log files and administrative APIs to drill down and find the root cause of an issue.
 AWS’s Elasticsearch doesn’t provide access to any of those things, leaving you no other option but to contact AWS’s support team.

 ### ES manage

-1. Its a headache to manage all the infrastructure yourself.
+1. Comparing to AWS ES:
+  * Elasticsearch can be deploy in less then 5 minutes.
+They have simple and straightfarword interface.
+  * One can easily decide about the instance by using [Elasticsearch Service pricing calculator](https://cloud.elastic.co/pricing).
+You can easily change the instance type and calculate the price at the same time.
+  * Elasticsearch uses Rolling Upgrade to upgrade one node at a time so the upgrading does not interrupt the serivce.

 ## Feature set